mtisza1/Cenote-Taker2/README.md

 ```
 conda -V
 ```
-3. Download the script in the \'install_scripts\' directory of this github repo into your current directory. (i.e. cenote_install1.sh).
+3. Download the script in the \'install_scripts\' directory of this github repo into your current directory. (i.e. cenote_install1.sh). (remove any older versions of cenote_install1.sh first, if applicable)
 ```
 wget  https://raw.githubusercontent.com/mtisza1/Cenote-Taker2/master/install_scripts/cenote_install1.sh
 ```